At a Glance: The Best Tactical Shotgun

 This article will further discuss what makes a tactical shotgun useful for home defense situations and the types of tactical shotguns available.
-We will also cover ammunition options, exploring which load is the best choice for home defense usage.
+We will also cover ammunition options, red dot optics, exploring which load is the best choice for home defense usage.

 Our Pick of the Top 6 Tactical Shotguns for Home Defense

 Because we want you to have the very best protection possible, we have picked the 6 best tactical shotguns on the market and tested them out ourselves.
 This has allowed us to provide a thorough review of each one and compare them to each other so that you can make a confident and informed choice.

 Benelli USA M2 12 Gauge Mossy Oak Shadow Grass

 The Benelli semi-automatic M2 serves as one of the most rugged and reliable tactical shotguns in all conditions, including the most adverse circumstances.
 The M2 12-gauge shotgun is lightweight, durable, and fast to operate.
 It’s also a versatile firearm and can cycle everything from target loads to heavy 3-inch magnums.

 The Benelli M2 is available in two barrel lengths; 26″ (with an overall length of 47.5″) and 28″ (with an overall length of 49.5″).
 It fits 3+1 round magazines and features a stylish mossy oak shadow grass finish.
 Weighing just over 7lbs, the M2 is lighter than other tactical shotguns too.